OasisDEX/summerfi-monorepo/sdk/sdk-docs/SDK API Reference.md

 ]
 ```

-### Get User Merkl Claim Transaction
+### Generate Claim Transaction for Vault usage

-Generate a transaction to claim all Merkl rewards for a user on a specific chain.
+Generate a transaction to claim all Merkl vaults rewards for a user on a specific chain.

 #### Parameters